geogardenclub/geogardenclub_ai_playground/README.md

 The actual motivation for this app is the final (flower) icon in the row, which implements an interface to a mockup of a GeoGardenClub database and allows experimentation with the quality of responses provided by the model.

-For example, here is a conversation with an early implementation of the chatbot:
+For example, here is a conversation with an early implementation of the chatbot in which the queries were submitted using the flower icon.
+This meant that the model was invoking the Function Calling API to access the mockup database to answer the questions.

 <img width="300px" src="example-screen-3.png">

-This early implementation has a few problems:

-1. There was a "quota exceeded" error midway through, which went away when I re-requested.
-2. It gave the wrong answer to "How many gardens are in GeoGardenClub?" but the right answer when I reworded the prompt as "How many gardens are associated with gardeners in GeoGardenClub?"

-So, the goal of development is to gain expertise with "prompt engineering" in order to provide a high quality chat bot to end users.

 ## Architecture